Can drones appeal to the masses?

 When one man asked where he could get one, he reacted with surprise when Mr Guinn answered: "Just go up the street to B&H", referring to the US high street electronics superstore.

-The man's surprise turned to shock when he heard how much they cost: "$1,199 each."'Tip of the iceberg'
+The man's surprise turned to shock when he heard how much they cost: "$1,199 each."

 Long used in American military operations overseas, the technology of drones - or unmanned aerial vehicles (UAVs) as the industry calls them - has come home, and at a price significantly less than the tens of thousands of dollars spent on army operations.